Bellairs Research Institute: Location

-Bellairs is located just north of the historic town of Holetown, in the parish of St. James, on the west coast of the Barbados.
+Bellairs is located just north of the historic town of Holetown, in the parish of St. James, on the west coast of Barbados.
 The facility is situated between the Folkestone Marine Park and Museum, to the south and the Coral Reef Club hotel to the north.

 The shallow coral reef, and calm and clear water found on the west coast of Barbados, make Bellairs ideally suited to marine research.
 The fringing reef adjacent to the research institute is known as Folkestone Reef, although researchers at the institute typically refer to the two flame-shaped formations as North and South Bellairs.
 The southern reef extends approximately 900 feet (275 meters) from shore and the northern reef extends approximately 350 feet (107 meters) from shore.

 Both reefs have extensive spur and groove formations along their seaward edge, which range in depth from about 15 to 25 feet (4.5 to 7.5 meters).
 These reefs were extensively mapped in 2018, using 3D modeling techniques, by Canadian company Reef Smart Guides, which was founded, and is managed by, former McGill University graduate students who studied marine biology at Bellairs Research Institute.